nutanix/nutanix.ansible/README.md

 > For the 1.9.0 release of the ansible plugin, it was tested against Karbon versions v2.6.0, v2.7.0 and v2.8.0

+> For the 1.9.1 release of the ansible plugin, it was tested against Karbon version v2.8.0

 Karbon based examples : https://github.com/nutanix/nutanix.ansible/tree/main/examples/karbon

 ## Nutanix Database Service (ERA)